callmezyos/callmezyos.github.io/about.md

 Chicago area-based creative Alex Lueck is a lifelong sports fan with a serious enthusiasm for football.
-In his career, Alex has combined his love for sports with his knowledge and passion for gaming, working as a designer on Madden 19 and 20, Electronic Arts' (aka EA Sports) mega-popular Madden NFL gaming franchises.
+In his career, Alex has combined his love for sports with his knowledge and passion for gaming, working as a designer on Madden 19 and 20, Electronic Arts' (aka EA Sports) mega-popular Madden NFL gaming franchise.
 Alex currently works in a Senior QA position for the Chicago-based video game developer Jackbox Games.

 "Working in this industry has given me the opportunity to develop and hone my arsenal of skills all while working along side diverse co-workers of various disciplines.